MicrosoftDocs/win32/desktop-src/LearnWin32/using-color-in-direct2d.md

 ---
 title: Using Color in Direct2D
-description: Using Color in Direct2D ms.assetid: '74b1f12c-b1de-4df1-85ba-0cf7a0009499'
+description: Using Color in Direct2D ms.assetid: 74b1f12c-b1de-4df1-85ba-0cf7a0009499
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Color in Direct2D

 Direct2D uses the RGB color model, in which colors are formed by combining different values of red, green, and blue.
 A fourth component, alpha, measures the transparency of a pixel.
-In Direct2D, each of these components is a floating-point value with a range of \[0.0–1.0\].
+In Direct2D, each of these components is a floating-point value with a range of \[0.0 1.0\].
 For the three color components, the value measures the intensity of the color.
 For the alpha component, 0.0 means completely transparent, and 1.0 means completely opaque.
 The following table shows the colors that result from various combinations of 100% intensity.